 01 of 09

-This free sewing pattern sews a small fabric bag which closes securely with a zipper but is large enough to hold all of your cosmetics, make up or toiletry needs.
+This free sewing pattern is for a small fabric bag that closes securely with a zipper but is large enough to hold all of your cosmetics, makeup, or toiletry needs.
 The side section gives the bag a bit of thickness to hold all of your toiletry or cosmetic needs.
 Use different fabrics to make it easy to pick up the correct bag for the task at hand.
-Make a special bag for shaving needs, a special bag for your make up, a special bag for shower needs or a special bag to hold jewelry.
-No one wants to... waste time sorting through their luggage when you are on vacation.
+Make a special bag for shaving needs, your makeup, shower needs, or jewelry.
+No one wants to waste time sorting through his or her luggage when on vacation.

-This bag is approximately six inches high and 9 inches wide when complete.
+This bag is approximately 6 inches high and 9 inches wide when complete.
 If you are making one for everyone in the family, consider embroidering names on the center front section before assembling.

-- 1/4 yard of 45" wide fabric for the outside of the bag - a fat quarter can also be used by carefully folding the fabric to obtain enough folds for the pattern pieces.
+- 1/4 yard of 45-inch wide fabric for the outside of the bag—a fat quarter can also be used by carefully folding the fabric to obtain enough folds for the pattern pieces.

-- The same amount of lining fabric as outer fabric.
+- The same amount of lining fabric as the outer fabric.
 This can be the same fabric as the outside.
-You may want to consider a nylon wind-breaker type of fabric so it can be wiped clean.
+You may want to consider a nylon windbreaker type of fabric so it can be wiped clean.

 - Craft weight fusible interfacing